rljacobson/Levenshtein/doc/Notes.md

 ## Narrowing band in banded variant

-The banded algorithm only computes cells within `max+1` of the diagonal.
+The standard banded algorithm only computes cells within `max+1` of the diagonal.
 More aggressive narrowing of the band is possible.
 For example, the condition `start_j = std::max(1, i - (effective_max - minimum_within_row))` is superior to `start_j = std::max(1, i - effective_max)` in terms of computing fewer cells and exiting early more often.
 However, this condition apparently increases branch misprediction and consequently performs worse that the standard band.

 Another band narrowing strategy is the following: